 The Fulvous Whistling Duck, also known as the Fulvous Tree Duck, is a globally distributed species of whistling duck.
 It breeds in many regions across the tropics, including Mexico and South America, the West Indies, the southern United States, and parts of Africa and India.

 Its back and wings are mottled grayish-brown.
 The Fulvous Whistling Duck is a highly social species and often forms large flocks.
-Its call is a distinctive, high-pitched “whistling” sound, similar to that of a teal or pintail duck.
+Its call is a distinctive, high-pitched “whistling” sound, similar to a teal or pintail duck.

 Kingdom | Animalia |